Zippy-boy/wire-pod/Installation.md

 ## Guide 4: Android 6.0 and above

 - This is still in an early proof-of-concept stage.
 Though, it is fully featured.
+- Make sure you are using Google Chrome for all of the links.

 1. Make sure no other wire-pod instances are running on the network.
 2. Make sure no other devices on the network are called `escapepod`.